 How to Get the Best Results

-If your dog is prescribed hormone therapy, you’ll want to make sure they aren’t taking any dietary supplements that may have hormones added into them.
+If your dog is prescribed hormone therapy, you’ll want to ensure they aren’t taking any dietary supplements that may have hormones added.
 Supplements with added hormones may interfere with your dog’s prescribed hormone treatment therapy and should be discontinued.

 Hormone therapy for dogs does not require much special home care.
 Monitor your dog for any adverse side effects or behavioral changes, and talk to your vet if you have any concerns.

-If your dog is receiving injectable hormone therapy, there may be some tenderness at the site of the injection.
-You can ice this area to alleviate discomfort and may want to avoid petting your dog in painful spots for the first day or two after an injection.
+If your dog receives injectable hormone therapy, there may be some tenderness at the injection site.
+You can ice this area to alleviate discomfort and may want to avoid petting your dog in painful spots for the first day or two after injection.